courserajan20/datacleaning-assignment/README.md

   - From this tidy dataset an independed second table will be created which will contain average of each variable for each activty.
 This kind of like a summery table.
 This table will be written to a file `second_tidy_data.txt`.
   - All the unused variables and dataframes are deleted to free the RAM.

+  ### Note:
+  To know more about the variables of the dataset, take a look at `Codebook.md`.

   ### Source Citation
   The original data is take from UCI Machine Learning Repository to perform this assignment.
 Checkout [UCI's Page](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) for more information.